 There are plenty of reasons why the well-loved dish crepe is popular, not just in France where it originated from but also in many other countries.
-One reason is that crepes, like their famous counterpart pancakes, are ideal to serve for kids and adults alike.
+One reason is that crepes, like their famous counterpart pancakes, are ideal for kids and adults alike.
 Crepes are also extremely versatile.
-They can be served any time of the day — whether as part of breakfast, lunch or dinner — and either as a main meal or as a dessert.
+They can be served any time of the day and either as a main meal or as a dessert.

-There are two common types of crepes — the sweet kind and the savoury kind.
+There are two common types of crepes—the sweet kind and the savoury kind.
 Sweet crepes are made with wheat flour, whereas savoury crepes (also referred to as galettes) are created with buckwheat flour.
-Buckwheat flour has no gluten, making savoury crepes ideal for people who have a gluten allergy or intolerance.
+Buckwheat flour has no gluten, making savoury crepes ideal for people with gluten intolerance.
 Sweet crepes and savoury galettes also differ in terms of the fillings used.
-Both types of crepes, however, involve the same process of cooking, which we’ll discuss below.
+Both types of crepes, however, involve the same process of cooking.

 Making Homemade Crepes